 Flexibility is the basic idea behind alternative work arrangements.
 You give employees some measure of control over their work schedules, thereby making it easier for them to manage non-job-related responsibilities and maintain work-life balance.
 There's also a business rationale behind the concept.
 When it's easier for employees to deal with pressures on the home front, they are likely to be more productive when they're on the job — and less inclined to jump ship if one of your competitors offers them a little more money.

-Types of flexible work arrangements
+Types of work-life balance arrangements

 Flexible work arrangements can take a number of different forms: